asnar00/firefly/readme.md

 Most likely, we can actually just use a comment or decoration, or something clever with the function names.

 TODAY:
+- titles
+- class/subclass map
+- body resize
+- github repo download
+- journal back up and running

+yesterday:
-- python classes and methods
+- python classes and methods DONE
-- deal with overlapping Dependency ranges
+- deal with overlapping Dependency ranges DONE
 - do the full supercompact tree view.
 It'll rock.
+NEXT
 - embedding service! infrastructure ahoy! needs a super overhaul.

 ## TODO